glassroom/sata_attention/README.md

 # sata_attention

 Reference implementation of symmetry-aware Taylor approximation of attention, as proposed in "Self-Attention at Constant Cost per Token via Symmetry-Aware Taylor Expansion" (Heinsen and Kozachkov, 2026).
-We derive our formulation of attention by decomposing the conventional formulation's Taylor expansion into expressions over symmetric chains of tensor products, and exploit their symmetry to obtain feed-forward transformations that efficiently map queries and keys to coordinates in a minimal polynomial-kernel feature basis.
+We have decomposed the Taylor expansion of scaled-dot-product attention into expressions over symmetric chains of tensor products, and have exploited their symmetry to obtain feed-forward transformations that efficiently map queries and keys to coordinates in a minimal polynomial-kernel feature basis.

 ## Instalation